happymelonbox/compare_supermarkets/README.md

-Ever wondered 'I wonder if my shampoo is cheaper at Coles or Woolworths...?' ?
-But can't be bothered searching both websites and comparing?
+Ever wondered 'I wonder if my shampoo is cheaper at Coles, Woolworths or IGA...?' ?
+But can't be bothered searching all three websites and comparing?
 Well that's what this gem does for you.
 Simply install and follow the prompts.

 ## Installation